 How to Book All-inclusive Resorts with Points

 Most all-inclusive resorts are not affiliated with hotel loyalty programs, and the ones that are, well are generally pretty bad.
 The good news is that Hyatt has made a big push in recent years to change that.
-The best part is you can use points earned from the Chase co-branded Hyatt credit card to cover the cost of the nights!
-Get more information about this card and other travel rewards cards here.
+The best part is you can use points earned from the Chase co-branded World of Hyatt credit card to cover the cost of the nights!
+Click Here to get more information about the Chase World of Hyatt Card.

 I’ve been collecting points and miles since 2009, and this is easily one of our favorite uses of hotel points.
 There is something beautiful about spending several days at a beach resort and walking away without a bill.
 The best part is, Hyatt’s all-inclusive Zilara and Ziva resorts are also some of the top places you can vacation in Mexico and the Caribbean.
 The resorts have great facilities, solid food, and tasty top shelf drinks.

 We have briefly covered this topic before in our post on the Top 6 All-inclusive Resorts you Can Book with Points.
 Since that time, we’ve had the opportunity to stay at two of Hyatt’s all-inclusive properties in Mexico, the Hyatt Ziva Puerto Vallarta and the Hyatt Zilara Cancun.
 We’ll do a quick review on two of the properties and then show you how to book them.

 Most of the Hyatt all-inclusive properties were previously other hotels and were renovated to bring them up to par with Hyatt’s standards.
 The Hyatt Zilara is adults only and definitely has more of a party vibe.
 The Hyatt Ziva is family friendly and a little more toned down.
 Mrs. TT and I have visited the Ziva and Zilara and highly recommend both.